reside-eng/wordpress-custom-plugin/README.md

 # Writing a WordPress Plugin
 At Reside we focus on reliably growing our agent's business.
 Part of this growth strategy includes establishing a strong online presence.
 In comes WordPress.
 While working with and managing 30+ WordPress sites, we have used several great themes and plugins that allow us to quickly and easily roll out amazing sites to our agents.
 However, we've come to realize that themes and plugins are not one size fit all.
 We often run into complications when needing to start adding new functionality or modifying the way existing features work.
-Sometimes a minor tweak to a plugin template file will be enough, but sometimes we need access and modify 3rd party data.
+Sometimes a minor tweak to a plugin template file will be enough, but sometimes we need access and to modify 3rd party data.
 The easiest way to accomplish this is to incorporate 3rd party data into a new custom plugin.

 ## 6 Concepts I Learned About When Creating a WordPress Plugin
 We had a case where we needed to access 3rd party data that was not offered within a current plugin and display it in a certain format.
 Since this was my first time rolling out a custom plugin for WordPress, there were a lot of concepts I had to figure out.
 I am hoping through my experience I can help other developers find their way to writing their first WordPress plugin.
 Here is an outline of key areas I had to figure out for my plugin.
 Note: you will be able to find a complete example plugin [here](https://github.com/chriscasper/wordpress-custom-plugin).